Motion Picture Arts

 FIL 5157L.
 Screenwriting 3: Advanced Workshop (2–6).
 Prerequisite: FIL 5156L.
 Offers an advanced approach to writing a fifteen-page script.
 Will analyze narrative problems in preparation for a rewrite.
 Through workshops, redeveloping, and then rewriting a fifteen-page thesis script, the student will gain a better understanding as to how to make a story idea more compelling through rewriting.

 FIL 5159r.
 Screenwriting: Motion Picture Workshop (1–6).
 Prerequisite: MFA admission.
 This course focuses on writing screenplays that apply dramatic storytelling concepts.
 Through regular writing workshops, students examine and practice story development techniques as well as industry-standard practices involved in creating motion picture scripts.
 May be repeated to a maximum of twelve credit hours; repeatable within the same term.

 FIL 5408r.
 Preproduction and Production Planning (3–12).
 Preproduction of MFA thesis projects.
 Provides student with advanced instruction related to their chosen field of specialization while requiring them to coordinate their efforts with those of their crew counterparts, up to the beginning of the thesis project production phase.
 Credit hours determined by workload assigned, according to student's area of emphasis.
 May be repeated to a maximum of twelve semester hours.
 May be repeated during the same semester.

 FIL 5459.
 Practicum in Technical Support (1–12).
 Miscellaneous requirement: MFA Admission.
 This course is comprehensive practical training for first-year students in below-the-line production and post-production skills, including the work of the camera assistant, grip, gaffer, sound mixer, boom operator, sound engineer, assistant editor, and various others.
-Training is concurrent with students’ crew work on multiple film productions.
+Training is concurrent with students' crew work on multiple film productions.
 May be repeated to a maximum of twelve semester hours.